OHDSI/StudyProtocolSandbox/HFPredictionInT2DM/README.md

-OHDSI Patient Level Prediction for therapeutically treated depression
+OHDSI Patient Level Prediction of Heart Failure in patients with T2DM
 ======================================================================

-This study aims to generate prediction models for a large number of outcomes within a cohort of people with therapeutically treated depression
+This study aims to generate prediction models for heart failure within a cohort of people with Type 2 Diabetes.

 How to run
 ==========